Skip to content

 The fastest and only genuine way to restore normal campus operations is for Curtin management to present a fair and reasonable offer to its staff.

 We stand with the NTEU in their efforts to secure a fair deal and will continue working closely with them.
-At the same time, we are engaging directly with the University to make clear that students must not be disadvantaged as a result of management’s refusal to reach agreement.
+At the same time, we are engaging directly with the University to make clear that students must not be disadvantaged as a result of management’s failure to reach agreement.

 Students did not create this dispute.
 They should not carry the consequences of Curtin management’s failure to negotiate reasonably.